Type theory: History

-Types were not always used in logic.
-There were other techniques to avoid Russell's paradox.
-Types did gain a hold when used with one particular logic, Alonzo Church's lambda calculus.

-The most famous early example is Church's simply typed lambda calculus.
+Type theory is particularly popular in conjunction with Alonzo Church's lambda calculus.
+One notable early example of type theory is Church's simply typed lambda calculus.
 Church's theory of types helped the formal system avoid the Kleene–Rosser paradox that afflicted the original untyped lambda calculus.
 Church demonstrated that it could serve as a foundation of mathematics and it was referred to as a higher-order logic.

-The phrase "type theory" now generally refers to a typed system based around lambda calculus.
+In the modern literature, "type theory" refers to a typed system based around lambda calculus.
 One influential system is Per Martin-Löf's intuitionistic type theory, which was proposed as a foundation for constructive mathematics.
-Another is Thierry Coquand's calculus of constructions, which is used as the foundation by Coq, Lean, and other "proof assistants" (computerized proof writing programs).
-Type theories are an area of active research, as demonstrated by homotopy type theory.
+Another is Thierry Coquand's calculus of constructions, which is used as the foundation by Rocq (previously known as Coq), Lean, and other computer proof assistants.
+Type theory is an active area of research, one direction being the development of homotopy type theory.

-Introduction

-There are many type theories, which makes it difficult to produce a comprehensive taxonomy; this article is not an exhaustive categorization.
-What follows is an introduction for those unfamiliar with type theory, covering some of the major approaches.